 – Implementing a specific process for requesting reviews: A platform like Skipio makes this easier than ever.

 – Updating team and department processes: To ensure the entire customer journey is the best it can be, ask questions like… How could onboarding be improved?
 Does follow-up with leads need to happen faster?
 Are customers being contacted regularly?

 – Interacting with posted reviews, especially if they’re negative: People want to see that businesses are paying attention to customers.

 Thoughtfully and honestly working to improve your online ratings ultimately helps you help more people.

 This could also be called the “stop letting hot leads go cold” goal.
 When you make a commitment to contact more of your leads in less time, you make a commitment to improving your lead nurturing.
 After all, as you optimize your lead nurturing and contact more prospects, that results in more sales.

 Lead nurturing improvements can come from a lot of different actions, including:

-– Choosing a new method of outreach: Automated, generic email is out and texting is in.
+– Choosing a new method of outreach: Ditch the automated, generic email for something actually conversational, like text messaging.

-– Scheduling those texts: There’s no reason messages can’t be personal and still save you time.
+– Scheduling your follow-up texts: There’s no reason messages can’t be personal and still save you time.

 – Hiring more people: Having SDRs or other reps who dedicate their time to working with leads makes a huge difference for businesses of all kinds.